-In this section a microscope model for interaction between light and matter will be discussed.
+In this section a microscopic model for the interaction between light and matter will be discussed.
 Fourier spectroscopy is measuring the linear response of the matter.
 This means the photons excites states out of the equilibrium and the equilibrium is regained before the next interaction.
 In the classical picture the interaction between the charged atoms and the electrons can be described by Coulomb interaction.
 The oscillating electromagnetic field of the light will displace charges from their equilibrium position.
 For a ionic crystal (like BeO) the displacement of charges can be separated into different contributions shown in Fig. 9.

-Figure 9: Two different mechanisms leading to a dipole moment of an insulating ionic crystal. (a) Shift of the negative electron against the positive nucleus. (b) Shift of negatively charged ions M_2 against the positively charged ions M_1 .
+Figure 9: Two different mechanisms leading to a dipole moment of an insulating ionic crystal. (a) Shift of the negative electron against the positive nucleus. (b) Shift of negatively charged ions $M_2$ against the positively charged ions $M_1$ .

-One way the dipole moment present itself is shifting the negatively charged electron against the positively charged nucleus.
-The second possibility is to displace the negatively charged ions against the positive ones (ionic polarization).
-Its resonance frequencies lies in the far-infrared region.
+One way to induce a change in the atomic dipole moment is by shifting a negatively charged electron with respect to a positively charged nucleus.
+The second possibility is to displace a negatively charged ion against a positive one (ionic polarization).
+The resonant frequencies of this process lie in the far-infrared region.
 This is the coupling of the photons to phonons (lattice vibrations).

-On this microscopic oscillators the Drude Lorentz is based.
-The displacement of the charges by an external electric magnetic field can be translated into the macroscopic quantity epsilon, the dielectric function.
-The relation between the resonance frequency ω_0 , the scattering rate γ and the dielectric constant as a function of frequency is derived below.
+The Drude-Lorentz model is based on this microscopic oscillators.
+The displacement of the charges by an external electromagnetic field can be translated into the macroscopic quantity $\epsilon$ , the dielectric function.
+The relation between the resonant frequency $\omega_0$ , the scattering rate $\gamma$ and the dielectric constant as a function of frequency is derived below.

-Known from classical mechanics, for external electromagnetic wave $Ee^{-i\omega t}$.
+Known from classical mechanics, for external electromagnetic wave $Ee^{-i\omega t}$ .
 Forced harmonic oscillator: